-Based on the changes in deferred tax assets and liabilities in 2017, it can be concluded that, in the net effect, there was decrease in the balance of deferred tax liabilities in comparison with the prior year in the amount of RSD 123 thousand.
+According to movements in deferred tax assets and liabilities in 2018, it can be concluded that in the net effect there was a decrease in deferred tax liabilities compared to previous year by RSD 573 thousand.

-45. RECONCILIATION OF ACCOUNTS RECEIVABLE AND ACCOUNTS PAYABLE
+44. RECONCILIATION OF ACCOUNTS RECEIVABLE AND ACCOUNTS PAYABLE

-The Parent Company has performed the reconciliation of accounts receivable with the balance as of 31 December 2017.
-Elektroprivreda Srbije unlawfully challenged the amount of RSD 48,937,500 and the complete documentation was submitted to the lawyer and the execution was performed on 23 March 2018. to the full amount.
+The Parent Company has performed the reconciliation of accounts receivable and payable with the balance as of 31 December 2018.
+Elektroprivreda Srbije (EPS) unlawfully challenged the amount of RSD 48,937,500 for which the first-instance court decision was awarded in behalf of Entel.
+EPS complained and now the case is at Appeal court.
+The verdict is to be expected by June.

-46. MORTGAGES CREDITED/DEBITED TO THE GROUP - DOHA BANK
+45. MORTGAGES CREDITED/DEBITED TO THE GROUP - DOHA BANK